DistAlgo/alda/README.md

 ### Constraint satisfaction problems

 A Constraint Satisfaction Problem (CSP) is defined by a triple `<X,D,C>` where `X` is a set of variables, `D` is a set of domains respective to the variables, and `C` is a set of constraints.
 Variables can be subdivided into parameters and decision variables, where parameters are variables whose values are given, and decision variables are those whose values are to be decided.
-Solving a CSP is to find a solution, which is an assigment to decisions variables with values in their respective domains, such that all the constraints are satisfied.
+Solving a CSP is to find a solution, which is an assignment to decisions variables with values in their respective domains, such that all the constraints are satisfied.

 Constraint Optimization Problem (COP) generalizes CSP with an objective, which is a function of some variables.
 Solving a COP is to find an optimal solution, which is an assignment of values to decision variables such that the value of the objective is minimized or maximized as required by the problem and all the constraints are satisfied.